ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-es5-array-functions.md

     // => a[2] = 9

 This is similar to angular.forEach().
 So which should you use?
 At the moment you should use `angular.forEach()`.
 If you look at this [comparison](http://jsperf.com/foreach-vs-loop/20), you see that the ES5 forEach implementation is not the fastest.
-The AngularJS version in this comparision uses ES5 forEach if it's available.
+The AngularJS version in this comparison uses ES5 forEach if it's available.
 This is changed by this [commit](https://github.com/angular/angular.js/issues/3221).
-Now it's always using the faster for loop.
+Now it's always using the fastest for loop.

 ### every